-Portugal has emerged as an attractive investment destination for foreign individuals and companies because of its natural beauty, quality of life, and tax incentive programmes for new residents.
+Portugal has become an attractive investment destination for foreign individuals and companies because of its natural beauty, quality of life, and tax incentive programmes for new residents.

 With a growing economy and a favourable regulatory environment, Portugal offers a variety of tax regimes designed to attract foreign investors and non-habitual residents.
 On this page, we briefly explore the advantages and requirements of each.